Architecture

 • [ ] Load a flat binary guest image into isolated memory

-• [ ] Context switch: save/restore EL1 system registers
+• [x] Context switch: save/restore EL1 system registers

 • [ ] Trap and emulate essential system registers